ExtremeStats/HandbookCode/README.md

   <li>
     Belzile, L. R. and Nešlehová, J. G. (2026).
     Statistics of Extremes for Incomplete Data, with Application to Lifetime and Liability Claim Modeling.
-    In _Handbook on Statistics of Extremes_, Chapter 31, pp. 691–708.
+    In <em>Handbook on Statistics of Extremes</em>, Chapter 31, pp. 691–708.
     Chapman &amp; Hall/CRC, Boca Raton, FL.
   </li>
   <li>